awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + `io2` Block Express volumes are not optimized for boot and could cause longer boot times\.
 We recommend that you continue to use `io1`, `gp2`, or `gp3` for boot volumes\.
 + You can't create encrypted `io2` Block Express volumes, or launch instances with encrypted `io2` Block Express volumes, from unencrypted snapshots or shared snapshots\.
 To create encrypted `io2` Block Express volumes, or launch instances with encrypted `io2` Block Express volumes, you must use encrypted snapshots or AMIs that you own in your account\.
 + You can't create encrypted `io2` Block Express volumes, or launch instances with encrypted `io2` Block Express volumes using the Amazon EC2 console\.
 You must use the Amazon EC2 API or the AWS CLI\.
 + `io2` Block Express volumes do not fully support fast snapshot restore\.
 While you can restore `io2` Block Express volumes from snapshots that are enabled for fast snapshot restore, you will experience higher I/O latency while the volumes are being initialized\.
 This is formerly known as pre\-warming\.
 To avoid the higher latency, we recommend that you initialize your `io2` Block Express volumes before starting your I/O operations\.
-For more information, see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
+For more information, see [Initialize Amazon EBS volumes](ebs-initialize.md)\.
 + `io2` Block Express volumes do not support Elastic Volume operations\.
 You can't change the volume type or performance after the volume has been created\.
 + `io2` Block Express volumes do not support Multi\-Attach\.

 #### Opt in to the preview<a name="io2-bx-optin"></a>

-To opt in to the `io2` Block Express volumes preview, visit the [ Opt in page](https://pages.awscloud.com/io2-block-express-preview.html) and complete the form\.
+To opt in to the `io2` Block Express volumes preview, visit the [ `io2` Block Express volumes Preview page](https://pages.awscloud.com/io2-block-express-preview.html) and complete the form\.
 You must specify the Regions in which to opt in\.

 After you opt in, all new `io2` volumes that you create in your account in the opted\-in Regions will be `io2` Block Express volumes\.
 While your account is opted in, you will not be able to create `io2` volumes that are not `io2` Block Express volumes in the opted\-in Regions\.
 To transition your existing workloads from your existing volumes, create snapshots of the volumes and then restore them to new `io2` Block Express volumes\.

 #### Opt out of the preview<a name="io2-bx-optout"></a>

-To opt out of the `io2` Block Express volumes preview, visit the [ Opt in page](https://pages.awscloud.com/io2-block-express-preview.html) and complete the form\.
-You must specify the Regions in which to opt out\.
+To opt out of the `io2` Block Express volumes preview, visit the [ `io2` Block Express volumes Preview page](https://pages.awscloud.com/io2-block-express-preview.html), leave all of the Region check boxes unselected and complete the rest of the form\.

 After you opt out, all new `io2` volumes that you create in the opted\-out Regions will be `io2` volumes, and not `io2` Block Express volumes\. `io2` volumes that you created in the opted\-out Regions before opting out will continue to be `io2` Block Express volumes\.
 If you created snapshots of volumes larger than 16 TiB, you will not be able to restore them to `io2` volumes in the opted\-out Regions\.
 Before opting out, we recommend that for `io2` Block Express volumes greater than 16 TiB you copy the data to a raid set that comprises of `io2` volumes less than 16 TiB in size and then create a backup of the raid set using multi\-volume snapshots\.
 For more information, see [Multi\-volume snapshots](ebs-creating-snapshot.md#ebs-create-snapshot-multi-volume)\.